Willy Schaeffler: Legacy

-At age 72, Schaeffler died at St. Luke's hospital in Denver in April 1988, after enduring five open-heart surgical procedures and a pacemaker implanted over the previous seventeen years.
-Established by his son Jimmy, a permanent set of scholarships at the University of Denver today pays further tribute to Schaeffler.
-One is a foreign exchange scholarship for disabled student-athletes, with a preference for competitive skiers; the other is a foreign exchange scholarship for able-bodied student athletes, also with a preference for competitive skiers; a third is the Willy Schaeffler Norwegian Scholarship Fund.
-Currently, an additional Willy Schaeffler endowment fund is in its early stages, a ski coach's fund supporting the head alpine coach at the University of Denver.
+At age 74, Schaeffler died at St. Luke's hospital in Denver in April 1988, after enduring five open-heart surgical procedures and a pacemaker implanted over the previous seventeen years.
+Established by his son, Jimmy, a permanent set of scholarships focused on the needy, reside at the University of Denver, where today further tribute is paid daily to Schaeffler.
+One is a foreign exchange scholarship for disabled student-athletes, with a preference for competitive skiers; another is a second disabled-focused fund, the Willy Schaeffler Norwegian Scholarship Fund, and the rest involve optional foreign exchange scholarships for able-bodied student athletes, also with a preference for competitive skiers.
+Currently, an additional Willy Schaeffler endowment fund is in its early stages of development, that will support additional disabled and other recipients' needs, under the aegis of the Willy Schaeffler Scholarship Fund (WSSF) Committee, at Denver University.